ScottLogic/blog/_posts/2025-01-09-playwright-visual-testing.markdown

 ## Maintenance and change

 Snapshot testing requires very close coordination within your team.
 When new changes are being made, it is important as a tester to know or investigate which snapshots need to be updated.
 Then this will simply require working with a dev to make sure that the new snapshots are in line with any new implementations .
 To be more efficient, we eventually agreed as a team to update these snapshots as part of the ticket either on the dev branch or on a separate one.
 This means that new implementations are merged into main with updated snapshots to reduce many failures on regression runs.
-Updating snapshots is quite painless with the `–update-snapshots` flag.
+Updating snapshots is quite painless with the `-–update-snapshots` flag.

 ### Example snapshot update